Source2018-WHUCS/vearch/engine/gamma/src/benchs/README.md

 ![nprobe](/doc/img/gamma/benchs/nprobe.png)

 As we can see, when nprobe exceeds 25, there is no obvious change of recalls.
-Also,when nprobe get larger,only QPS of vgg10M get smaller, QPS of vgg1M and QPS of sift1M  basically have no changes.
+Also, when nprobe get larger,only QPS of vgg10M get smaller, QPS of vgg1M and QPS of sift1M  basically have no changes.

 ## Ncentroids experiments